SanjaySoni8949/obdh-internship-notes/README.md

 The project was developed as a desktop prototype for future deployment on embedded systems such as MSP430 and FreeRTOS-based platforms.
 It demonstrates clean software architecture through platform abstraction, modular design, and dynamic command registration.

+The project was refactored from a desktop prototype into a reusable C library by separating the core shell logic from platform-specific implementations through a generic I/O abstraction layer (shell_io).
 ---

 # Features